kltz4074/PointEngine/README.md

 -------
 (early — will be expanded)
 - [x] Stabilize C++ core and public API
+- [ ] Photorealistic light system
-- [ ] Add Python scripting binding for game/simulation logic
+- [ ] Add Python scripting binding for game logic
 - [ ] Add physics integration and basic particle/chemical reaction modules
-- [ ] GPU-accelerated compute for large-scale simulations
 - [ ] Editor (PointEngineEditor) for scene building and asset management
 - [ ] Documentation site (GitHub Pages) and tutorials
 If you want to help shape the roadmap, open an issue or PR.